hackandbackpack/phoneybaloney/README.md

 Good luck.

+## Tips ##
+There are no external sources that have information on Megacorp.
+So anything you need you can learn from a Megacorp employee ... if you ask the right questions.
+For some added realism I added male and female voices, however OpenAI doesn't recognize whether the caller (you) are male or female should you want to pretend to be someone else.
+There are three flags hidden in the form of passwords.
+But people won't just give you their passwords ... or will they?

 ## ToDo ##
 Clean up code and work out kinks.
 Release version where users can write their own scenarios.